yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 <br/>

-3. useContext() :  <br/>
+**useContext**<br/>
-(1) The React Context API is a simple, easy-to-understand alternative to "prop-drilling" up and down your component tree.
+> (1) The React Context API is a simple, easy-to-understand alternative to "prop-drilling" up and down your component tree.
 Instead of passing local data around and through several layers of components, it takes a step back to create global state, which is extremely useful for data that needs to be shared across components. <br/>
-(2) React’s Context API, it’s a way to `pass data deeply throughout your app without having to manually pass props down through multiple levels`.
+> (2) React’s Context API, it’s a way to `pass data deeply throughout your app without having to manually pass props down through multiple levels`.
 It can be a `good alternative to tools like Redux`. <br/>

-4. useMemo() :  <br/>
+**useMemo** <br/>
 > - useMemo can help the performance of an application by “remembering” expensive functions and preventing a re-render every time there is a change in the application.

 ```